Visiting Barcelona in October

 There are 12 official wine regions in Catalonia and the nearest one to Barcelona is the Penedes region – home of Cava producing.
 However the zone that creates the very best Catalan wines is Priorat, which is second only to Rioja, anywhere in Spain, in terms of prestige.
 Sign up for this Private Wine-Tasting Tour and you can choose to visit either the Penedes, or for a little bit extra, the Priorat, and your sommelier and guide will pick you up from your hotel by private transfer.

-15. Visit Sant Antoni Market on a Food Tour
+15. Explore El Born on a Food Tour

 16. Be a VIP for the Night…